-He has been volunteering with CDISC since 2013 when he joined the SDS Questionnaires Ratings and Scales (QRS) sub-team and published a number of QRS Supplements and worked on projects.
-He joined the CDASH team in 2015 to work on CDASHIG 2.0 and Model 1.0 on which he is an author.
-He is currently a member of the Extended SDS Leadership team and an author on the forthcoming SDTMIG 3.3.
-He has taken part in a number of SDS projects and is currently leading the SDTM Lab Units representation team.
-Most recently he joined the Controlled Terminology (CT) Lab Units team and is an Authorized CDISC CT Instructor in Training.
+He has been an active CDISC volunteer since 2013 when he joined the SDS Questionnaires Ratings and Scales (QRS) sub-team and published a number of QRS Supplements, submitted controlled terminology and worked on projects.
+He joined the CDASH team in 2015 and is an author CDASHIG 2.0 and Model 1.0.
+He is currently a member of both the SDS and Laboratory Controlled Terminology teams.
+He is an author on SDTMIG 3.3 and the Malaria TAUG V1.0.
+He is an authorized CDISC Instructor in Training for both CT and SDTM.

-He is a member of the European CDISC Coordinating Committee and CDISC UK User Group where he helps organize the European Interchange, CDISC UK Events and frequently presents.
+He is a member of the European CDISC Coordinating Committee where he helps organize the European Interchange and represents CDISC within Europe.
+He frequently presents on CDISC topics.

 Angelo has more than 20 years' experience in the field of Clinical Research in the areas of Data Management and Statistical Programming, serving different roles at Academic Organizations, CROs and Pharmaceutical Industries in Italy, Switzerland and the UK.

 Since 2003, the application of CDISC standards in different therapeutic areas has been part of his core expertise, particularly in the context of data submission to regulatory authorities, such as the FDA and PMDA.
 Angelo is a member of the CDISC ADaM Team as well as the CDISC European Coordinating Committee where he is responsible for the Italian-speaking User Network.